Control (Janet Jackson album)

 Control is the third studio album by American singer Janet Jackson, released on February 4, 1986, by A&M Records.
-Her collaborations with the songwriters and record producers Jimmy Jam and Terry Lewis resulted in an unconventional sound: a fusion of rhythm and blues, rap vocals, funk, disco, and synthesized percussion that established Jackson, Jam and Lewis as the leading innovators of contemporary R&B. The distinctive triplet swing beat utilized on the record is a precursor to the new jack swing genre.
-The album became Jackson's commercial breakthrough and enabled her to transition into the popular music market, with Control becoming one of the foremost albums of the 1980s and contemporary music.
+Her collaborations with the songwriters and record producers Jimmy Jam and Terry Lewis resulted in an unconventional sound: a fusion of rhythm and blues, rap vocals, funk, disco, and synthesized percussion that established Jackson, Jam, and Lewis as leading innovators of contemporary R&B. The distinctive triplet swing beat used on the record is a precursor to the new jack swing genre.
+The album became Jackson's commercial breakthrough, helped her transition into the popular music market, and made Control one of the defining albums of the 1980s and contemporary music.

-Containing autobiographical themes, a majority of the album's lyrics came as the result of a series of changes in her life: a recent annulment of her marriage to singer James DeBarge, severing her business affairs from her father and manager Joseph and the rest of the Jackson family, hiring the A&M executive John McClain as her new management, and her subsequent introduction to Jam and Lewis.
-The album has been praised by critics as both an artistic feat and as a personal testament of self-actualization.
-It has also been regarded as a template upon which numerous female artists have modeled their careers, particularly Black women.
+With its autobiographical themes, most of the album's lyrics reflected a series of changes in her life: a recent annulment of her marriage to singer James DeBarge, severing business ties with her father and manager Joseph and the rest of the Jackson family, hiring A&M executive John McClain as her new manager, and her subsequent introduction to Jam and Lewis.
+Critics have praised the album as both an artistic achievement and a personal statement of self-actualization.
+It has also been regarded as a template for numerous female artists, particularly Black women, to model their careers.

-Following its release, Control became Jackson's first album to top the Billboard 200 albums chart in the United States and five of its commercial singles—"What Have You Done for Me Lately", "Nasty", "When I Think of You", "Control", and "Let's Wait Awhile"—peaked within the top five of the US Billboard Hot 100 singles chart.
-The feat made Jackson the first female artist to have five top five hits from one album on the Billboard Hot 100 chart; "When I Think of You" became the singer's first number one hit.
-Control also set a record for the longest continuous run of charting singles on the Hot 100, at 65 consecutive weeks.
+Following its release, Control became Jackson's first album to top the Billboard 200 albums chart in the United States and five of its commercially released singles—"What Have You Done for Me Lately", "Nasty", "When I Think of You", "Control", and "Let's Wait Awhile"—peaked in the top five of the U.S. Billboard Hot 100 singles chart.
+The feat made Jackson the first female artist to have five top-five hits from one album on the Billboard Hot 100 chart; "When I Think of You" became the singer's first number-one hit.
+Control also set a record for the longest continuous run of charting singles on the Hot 100, with 65 consecutive weeks.
 Music videos created to promote the album's singles showcased her dancing ability and became a catalyst for MTV's evolving demographics.
 The album remained on the Billboard 200 chart for over two years.
 It has been certified five times platinum by the Recording Industry Association of America (RIAA) and has sold more than 10 million copies worldwide.

-Control went on to receive several accolades, including a nomination for the Grammy Award for Album of the Year and winning Producer of the Year, Non-Classical for Jam and Lewis in 1987.
-It is listed by the National Association of Recording Merchandisers and the Rock and Roll Hall of Fame as one of the 200 Definitive Albums of All Time, in addition to being included in several publications' "best of" album lists.
+Control received several accolades, including a nomination for the Grammy Award for Album of the Year and a Producer of the Year, Non-Classical win for Jam and Lewis in 1987.
+It is listed by the National Association of Recording Merchandisers and the Rock and Roll Hall of Fame as one of the 200 Definitive Albums of All Time and has been included in several publications' "best of" album lists.
 In 2016, it was selected for exhibition in the National Museum of African American History and Culture (NMAAHC).